-Buck plans to spend this Thanksgiving holiday with local friend, Donna Brown, and her husband, a friendship that goes back to his work on the board of Pioneer Village
+Buck plans to spend this Thanksgiving holiday with local friend, Donna Brown, and her husband, a friendship that goes back to his work on the board of Pioneer Village in the 1990s.

 After a brief stint in newspaper advertising, Buck lit out for the territories with the Forest Service as a winter clerk in Death Valley.
 Over the course of nearly twenty years, Buck spent his days as an administrative clerk for the park service in California, Arizona, Utah, Michigan, and, finally Chaco Canyon National Park, where he retired in 1985.
 He made Aztec his home the same year.

 "We lived in stunning, beautiful places where most people are lucky to take their two-week vacations," Buck said recently, in the second-floor sitting room of his home.
 "I was always drawn to hiking outdoors, photography, and more time outside, which is to say how lucky I've been."

 These days, Buck, a lifelong bachelor, and his "purebred mutt," 6-year-old Lindy, adopted from the local animal shelter, take routine two-hour-long morning and evening walks through the back alleys and surrounding hills of Aztec to stay fit, lift the spirits, and make friends.